choria-legacy/marionette-collective/website/reference/integration/activemq_ssl.md

 [transport]: /mcollective/deploy/middleware/activemq.html#transport-connectors

 [activemq_connector]: /mcollective/reference/plugins/connector_activemq.html
-[stomp_connector]: /mcollective/reference/plugins/connector_stomp.html

-In order to achieve end to end encryption, we use TLS encryption between ActiveMQ, the nodes, and the client.

-## Full CA-Verified TLS (Recommended)

-As of MCollective 2.0.0 and Stomp 1.2.2, it's possible to configure MCollective and ActiveMQ to only accept connections to peers with certificates signed by a shared CA. This requires:
+[ssl_security]: /mcollective/reference/plugins/security_ssl.html
+[aes_security]: /mcollective/reference/plugins/security_aes.html

+You can configure MCollective and ActiveMQ to do end-to-end encryption over TLS.
+This allows you to use MCollective's fast and efficient [SSL security plugin][ssl_security] instead of the slow and hard to configure [AES security plugin][aes_security].

+There are two main approaches:

+* [CA-verified TLS](#ca-verified-tls) encrypts traffic, and also lets you restrict middleware connections --- only nodes with valid certificates from the site's CA can connect.
+* [Anonymous TLS](#anonymous-tls) encrypts messages to prevent casual traffic sniffing, and will prevent the passwords MCollective uses to connect to ActiveMQ from being stolen.
+However, it doesn't check whether nodes are allowed to connect, so you have to trust your username and password security.

+This feature requires:

 * MCollective 2.0.0 or newer
 * ActiveMQ 5.5.0 or newer
 * Stomp gem 1.2.2 or newer
 * The [activemq connector][activemq_connector] plugin (included with MCollective 2.0.0 and newer)

+## CA-Verified TLS

+**(Recommended For Most Users)**

+### Summary

+This approach configures MCollective and ActiveMQ to only accept connections when the peer has a certificate signed by the site's CA.

+**Benefits:**

+This approach gives extra security, and your MCollective servers will generally already have the credentials they need since you can re-use Puppet certificates.

+**Drawbacks:**

+You will need to go out of your way to issue keys and certificates to your admin users, which is an extra step when onboarding a new admin.

-### Configure ActiveMQ to Use TLS
+### Step 1: Configure ActiveMQ to Use TLS

 Do the following steps to get ActiveMQ configured: